facebook/docusaurus/website/docs/presets.md

 ### `@docusaurus/preset-classic` {#docusauruspreset-classic}

-The classic preset that is usually shipped by default to new docusaurus website.
+The classic preset that is usually shipped by default to new Docusaurus website.
 It is a set of plugins and themes.

 | Themes                             | Plugins                               |
 | ---------------------------------- | ------------------------------------- |